 2. Exfoliate Your Skin

 Exfoliation will help get rid of the dead skin cells on your legs.
 These dead cells, which accumulate around the hair follicles, can clog the razor and impact the outcome.
 Use a scrub or loofah to remove the dead layer of skin.
 It will enable your razor to strike closest to your skin while shaving without being obstructed.
+However, do not shave immediately after exfoliation to avoid skin irritation.

 3. Avoid Shaving First Thing In The Morning

 Your legs can be puffy in the morning due to reduced blood circulation during sleep.
 Try moving around or perform light exercises to get the blood flowing.
-You can shave your legs in the later part of the day when you are not likely to face this issue.
+You can shave your legs in the latter part of the day when you are not likely to face this issue.

 4. Invest In A Quality Razor